joseeden/joeden/docs/006-Networking/060-Kong-API-Gateway/016-Testing-wth-an-FastAPI-Endpoint.md

 ## Lab Environment

 This lab tests a Kong API Gateway deployment using a FastAPI Endpoint.
-To simplify, both the Kong API Gateway and the FastAPI Endpoint is installed locally in a Winodws 10 machine.
+To simplify, both the Kong API Gateway and the FastAPI Endpoint is installed locally in a Windows 10 machine.

 To setup a containerized Kong, please see [Containerized Kong and Other Applications.](/docs/006-Networking/060-Kong-API-Gateway/015-Containerized-Kong-and-Other-Apps.md)